oreillyross/coding-patterns/README.md

  - algorithmic step is to find the midpoint (floored for whole number), check if it matches the target value, or if its lower than target value, move low pointer to the midpoint index, if its higher, move the high pointer to the mid point index, repeat until target found or low matches high index.
 Then no match.
  - This gives a complexity of __O(log n)__ runtime.

+  * O(log n) represents a halving strategy, log is base 2.
+Your are cutting your problem size down by half each iteration.

     - pseudo code steps
 ```